 Moneybarn expands its product to offer vehicle finance for motorbikes as well as vans and cars.

-After successfully developing a loans platform, Vanquis commences testing instalment loans, initially to its credit card customer base, with encouraging early results.
+After successfully developing a loans platform, Vanquis commences testing instalment loans, initially to its credit card customer base with encouraging early results.

 Moneybarn broadens its product offering by financing vans as well as cars.

-One of the biggest events in PFG’s history was Provident being floated on the stock market on 16 March 1962.
+The business is floated on the stock market on 16 March 1962.
 It marked the transition from a private family business to a public company under the new name of Provident Financial plc.
 The flotation was followed by a period of growth as product ranges expanded to reflect the ever-changing needs of the modern customer.
-In 1967 a brand new head office was built on Sunbridge Road in Bradford to accommodate the increasing number of colleagues.

 Provident, our original home credit business, notably endures the Wall Street Crash of 1929.